VodaPay-Gateway/woocommerce-plugin/vodapay/readme.txt

 We provide a secure checkout experience for your shoppers, knowing that intelligent fraud protection engines monitor your transactions around the clock.

 == Changelog ==
+= 1.2.0 - 2025-02-17 =
+ * Tested on WooCommerce 9.6.0, and WordPress 6.7.1.
+ * Introduced a Continue Shopping button for improved user navigation.
+ * Added info display when the cron debugging tool is enabled.

 = 1.1.0 - 2024-09-30 =
  * Tested on WooCommerce 9.3.3, and WordPress 6.6.2.
  * Added cron debugging/testing tool.